-Beneficiary

-Deficiterary

-Act on Behalf of the Beneficiary

-delegation of such authority to direct the Trustee delivered to the

-Trustee pursuant to a Delega tion of Authority and Certificate of Incumbency)

-Action Title:

-Beneficiary's Project ID:

-Funding Request No. (sequential)

-Request Type: ☐ Reimbursement ☐ Advance

-(select one or more) Other (specify):

-Payment to be made to: ☐ Beneficiary

-(select one or more) ☐ Other (specify):

-Funding Request & ☐ Attached to this Certification

-Direction (Attachment A) ☐ To be Provided Separately

-SUMMARY

-Appendix D-2 item (specify):

-☐ Item 10 - DERA Option (5.2.12) (specify and attach DERA Proposal):

-Explanation of how funding request fits into Beneficiary's Mitigation Plan (5.2.1):

-D. C. C. C. C.

-Detailed Description of Mitig ation Action Item Including Community and Air Quality Benefits (5.2.2):

-Estimate of Anticipated NOx Reductions (5.2.3):

-al Entity Responsible for Reviewing and Auditing Expenditures of Eligible

-Mitigation Action Funds to E Ensure Compliance with Applicable Law (5.2.7.1):

-Describe how the Beneficiary will make documentation publicly available (5.2.7.2).

-D 1 14 1 1 1 1 NO 14 1 1/7 4 1/7 4 0)

-Describe any cost snare requi rement to be placed on each NOx source proposed to be mitigated (5.2.8).

-Describe how the Beneficiary complied with subparagraph 4.2.8, related to notice to U.S. Government

-Agencies (5.2.9). r
+Beneficiary Lead Agency Authorized to A Act on Behalf of the Beneficiary delegation of such authority to direct the Trustee delivered to the tion of Authority and Certificate of Incumbency) Trustee pursuant to a Betega tion of Humority und Certificate of Incumoency) Action Title: Beneficiary's Project ID: Funding Request No. (sequential) Request Type: ☐ Reimbursement ☐ Advance (select one or more) ☐ Other (specify): Payment to be made to: ☐ Beneficiary (select one or more) ☐ Other (specify): Funding Request & ☐ Attached to this Certification Direction (Attachment A) ☐ To be Provided Separately SUMMARY Eligible Mitigation Action Appendix D-2 item (specify): Item 10 - DERA Option (5.2.12) (specify and attach DERA Proposal): Explanation of how funding I request fits into Beneficiary's Mitigation Plan (5.2.1): Detailed Description of Mitig ation Action Item Including Community and Air Quality Benefits (5.2.2): - Estimate of Anticipated NOx Reductions (5.2.3): Identification of Covernment al Entity Responsible for Reviewing and Auditing Expenditures of Eligible Insure Compliance with Applicable Law (5.2.7.1): iviligation rection I thus to L moure compnance with applicable Law (5.2.7.1).
+Degaribe how the Deneficient will make documentation publicly available (5.2.7.2).
+Describe now the Beneficiary will make documentation publicly available (5.2.7.2).
+Describe any cost share requi rement to be placed on each NOx source proposed to be mitigated (5.2.8).
+Describe any cost share requi rement to see placed on each 1 (on source proposed to se imagazed (e.2.10)) Describe how the Beneficiary complied with subparagraph 4.2.8, related to notice to U.S. Government Agencies (5.2.9).